 If you have a committed partner, but do not want to marry, a Maryland domestic partnership attorney can help you formalize your relationship.
 At James E. Crawford, Jr. & Associates, we represent both same-sex and opposite-sex couples with domestic partnership issues.
 Our lawyers can help you draft a domestic partnership agreement, establish your partnership with the state, or help you end an existing partnership — learn more below.

 What Is a Domestic Partnership?

 A domestic partnership is a civil union that recognizes “mutual interdependence” between two, unmarried adults.
-In order to legally register a domestic partnership in Baltimore, you must:
+In order to legally register a domestic partnership in Baltimore, Annapolis, Bel Air, and the rest of Maryland, you must:

 - Provide proof that you are living together and mutually interdependent (such as proof of a joint bank account, mortgage, car loan, or shared insurance policies);

 - File a domestic partnership affidavit with the state.

 Both same-sex and opposite-sex couples can enter a domestic partnership.

 While you do not need a domestic partnership attorney to file your affidavit, it’s typically in your best interests to consult with a lawyer.
 Domestic partnerships are a legal union involving specific rights, responsibilities, and risks.
 A lawyer can help you understand these issues — protecting both you and your loved ones.

 What Are the Benefits of a Domestic Partnership?